microsoft/qTESLA-Library/README.md

-# qTESLA library v1.0 (C Edition)
+# qTESLA library v0.1 (C Edition)

-**qTESLA** is a software library written in the C language that contains optimized implementations of the lattice-based digital signature scheme qTESLA [1].
+**qTESLA** is a software library written in the C language that contains implementations of the lattice-based digital signature scheme qTESLA [1].

-qTESLA is a family of high-performance signature schemes based on the hardness of the decisional ring learning with errors (R-LWE) problem that is conjectured to be secure against quantum computer attacks. qTESLA comes in two variants: (i) **heuristic qTESLA**, which involves a heuristic parameter generation, and is intended for embedded and high-performance applications; and (ii) **provably-secure qTESLA**, which involves a provably-secure parameter generation according to existing security reductions, and is intended for high-sensitive applications.

-Concretely, the qTESLA library includes the following heuristic qTESLA schemes:
+Concretely, the qTESLA library includes the following provably-secure qTESLA schemes:

-* qTESLA-I: matching the post-quantum security of AES128.
-* qTESLA-III-speed: matching the post-quantum security of AES192 (option for speed).
-* qTESLA-III-size: matching the post-quantum security of AES192 (option for size).

-And the following provably-secure qTESLA schemes:

 * qTESLA-p-I: matching the post-quantum security of AES128.
 * qTESLA-p-III: matching the post-quantum security of AES192.

-The library was developed by [Microsoft Research](http://research.microsoft.com/) using as basis the [`qTESLA implementation`](https://github.com/qtesla/qTesla) developed by the qTESLA team and submitted to NIST's Post-Quantum Cryptography Standardization process [2].
+The library was developed by [Microsoft Research](http://research.microsoft.com/) using as basis the [`qTESLA implementation`](https://github.com/qtesla/qTesla) developed by the qTESLA team and submitted to NIST's Post-Quantum Cryptography Standardization process [1].

 ## Contents

 Available implementations:

-* [`Portable implementation for heuristic qTESLA`](heuristic/portable/): portable implementation of heuristic qTESLA for 32-bit and 64-bit platforms.
-* [`AVX2-optimized implementation for heuristic qTESLA`](heuristic/avx2/): optimized implementation of heuristic qTESLA for x64 platforms using AVX2 instructions.
 * [`Portable implementation for provably-secure qTESLA`](provably_secure/portable/): portable implementation of provably-secure qTESLA for 32-bit and 64-bit platforms.

 Each of the implementation folders above contains: